-Regulatory The Rulebook on the Method of Conducting Separate Accounting and Verification of the Reliability of Regulatory Reports for PPO - Article 19.
+The Rulebook on the Method of Conducting Separate Accounting and Verification of the Reliability of Regulatory Reports for PPO - Article 19.

-By reviewing the Implementation description within the Cost Center Structure section, it was observed that other cost centers are listed as subject to allocation, even though Article 19 of the Rulebook defines that these other cost centers are not subject to allocation or are only partially subject to allocation if they support postal activities.
+By reviewing the Description of the Implementation within the Cost Center Structure section, it was observed that other cost centers are listed as subject to allocation, even though Article 19 of the Rulebook defines that these other cost centers are not subject to allocation or are only partially subject to allocation if they support postal activities.

-We believe that this section of the Implementation description needs to be adjusted to clearly and unambiguously indicate which costs are subject to allocation, which are partially subject to allocation, and which are not subject to allocation, in accordance with Article 19 of the Rulebook.
+We believe that this section of the Description of the Implementation needs to be adjusted to clearly and unambiguously indicate which costs are subject to allocation, which are partially subject to allocation, and which are not subject to allocation, in accordance with Article 19 of the Rulebook.